wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/choose-web-site-cloud-service-vm.md

 ### <a id="multitier"></a>I'm migrating my multi-tier application with a web front-end to the Cloud

-If you’re running a multi-tier application, such as a web server that connects to a database, Azure Websites is a good option that offers tight integration with Azure SQL Database.
+If <!-- deleted by customization youâre --><!-- keep by customization: begin --> you're <!-- keep by customization: end --> running a multi-tier application, such as a web server that connects to a database, Azure Websites is a good option that offers tight integration with Azure SQL Database.
 And you can use the WebJobs feature for running backend processes.

 Choose Cloud Service for one or more of your tiers if you need more control over the server environment, such as the ability to remote into your server or configure server startup tasks.